paypal/PPExtensions/docs/index.md

 - **[PPMagics](ppmagics/csv.md)** - Set of magics to simplify access to different storage systems and tableau.
 - **[Github Integration](ppextensions-github-integration/github-integration.md)** - A jupyter extension to integrate notebooks with github.
 This extension simplifies version controlling, sharing and resolving merge conflicts of notebooks.
 - **[Notebooks Scheduling](ppextensions-scheduler/scheduler.md)** - A jupyter extension to productionalize the notebooks development environment.
 This extension enables scheduling notebooks with help of [airflow](https://airflow.apache.org/).
-- **[Config UI](ppextensions-config-ui/config-ui.md)** - A simple UI built to change the configurations of different extensions like PPMagic, [sparkmagic](https://github.com/jupyter-incubator/sparkmagic) ..etc.

 # Installation